-A rim rent tear of the rotator cuff is a specific subtype of partial thickness rotator cuff tear that involves the articular surface footprint at the site of tendon attachment into the greater tubercle 2.
+A rim rent tear of the rotator cuff, also known as partial articular surface tendon avulsion (PASTA), is a specific subtype of partial thickness rotator cuff tear that involves the articular surface footprint at the site of tendon attachment into the greater tubercle 2.
 This sort of tear is relatively common and also can involve the infraspinatus tendon 3.

 History and etymology